braydenbekker/CV/README.md

 2016-2020 (expected)
 :   **Bachelors Physics**; Brigham Young University (Provo)

 I am an undergraduate at Brigham Young University studying Physics.
 I joined the Materials Simulation Group (MSG) My freshman year after Dr. Hart presented the group's research in Physcs 191.
-During my time in the group I have developed programming skills in C++ and python, learned good coding practices, and learned how to work together with a team to find solutions to important problems.
+During my time in the group I have developed programming skills in python, julia, bash, C++, and learned how to work together with a team to find solutions to important problems.

 Projects
 ----------

+**Multi-Alloy Potentials with SHIPs**

+**Quaternary Alloy Potentials with Moment Tensor Potentials **

 **Many Body Tensor Representation:**